OHDSI/StudyProtocolSandbox/largeScalePrediction/README.md

     createSummary(workFolder)

-    * The results can be zipped using the following comment:
+    * The results can be zipped using the following command:

     packageResults(workFolder = workFolder.
                    dbName="<name>")